-All program and coursework changes that impact B.S.Ed. programs must be reviewed and approved by TEAC before they are submitted to other university approval procedures.
+All program and coursework changes that impact B.S.Ed., M.S., M.Ed., or MAT programs must be reviewed and approved by TEAC before they are submitted to other university approval procedures.

 TEAC receives program and coursework proposals from departments/divisions involved in undergraduate and graduate teacher education via Courseleaf (software that functions as a workflow for curriculum items at MSU).
 Motions regarding program and coursework proposals normally receive one reading.
 If approved, the chair of TEAC advances the curriculum item to the Curriculum Committee.